andreas-ka/show-your-keyboard/README.md

 ## Deployment
 Was deployed using Heroku with the following steps:
+- Before deployment hide the confidential data in env.py
+- Set debug to False in settings.py
 - Login to [Heroku](https://www.heroku.com) (Create an account if necessary)
 - Click New in the Heroku dashboard and select ”Create new app.”
 - Write a name for the app and choose your region and click ”Create App.”